BakaZoro/Deep_Learning_Basics/README.md

   No regulirasation is then used
   Finally the model is compiled, tested and trained with 1000 epochs with each weight initialisation.
 All the output accuracies are written in a file

- 2. Same as above, except with L2 regularisation.